MarkMT/fragmentary/README.md

 <% end %>
 ```

 In both of these examples, the fragment to be tested is retrieved after caching.
-If relying on side-effects doesn't make you too queasy, you can alternatively retrieve it before caching, in which case the fragment can be passed to `cache_fragment` or `cache_child` as appropriate instead of the set of fragment attributes we used before.
-This avoids the need for `cache_fragment` or `cache_child` to retrieve the fragment internally. e.g.
+If relying on side-effects doesn't make you too queasy, you can alternatively retrieve it before caching, in which case the retrieved fragment can be passed to `cache_fragment` or `cache_child` as appropriate instead of the set of fragment attributes we used before.
+This avoids the need for `cache_fragment` or `cache_child` to retrieve the fragment themselves internally, e.g.
 ```
 <% root_fragment = Fragment.root(:type => 'ProductTemplate', :record_id => @product.id) %>
 <% conditional_content = capture do  %>